camunda/camunda-docs/docs/components/concepts/clusters.md

 Choose the cluster size that best meets your cluster environment requirements.
 See [sizing your environment](/components/best-practices/architecture/sizing-your-environment.md#sizing-your-runtime-environment).

-- You can choose from four cluster sizes: 1x, 2x, 3x, 4x.
+- You can choose from three cluster sizes: 1x, 2x, and 3x.
 - Each increase in size boosts cluster performance and adds capacity.
 Larger cluster sizes allow you to serve more workload.
 - Increased usage such as higher throughput or longer data retention requires a larger cluster size.
 - Each size increase uses one of your available cluster reservations.